Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 c) (fisherman - fisherman, friendship - friendship);

-And here are examples of sentences containing archaisms: "In Moscow, there lived okolnichy, boyars, clerks, whom Bolotnikov threatened to turn into commoners or to kill them, and put nameless people in their place; there also lived industrialists and wealthy merchants, courtyards, money, whose shops - everything was given to the poor. "
+And here are examples of sentences containing archaisms: “In Moscow lived okolnichi, boyars, clerks, whom Bolotnikov threatened to turn into commoners or kill, and put nameless people in their place; industrialists and wealthy merchants also lived there, courtyards, money, whose shops “Everything was given to the poor.”

-Histories are words that denote such phenomena or objects that have completely disappeared or ceased to exist as a result further development society.
+Historicisms are words that denote such phenomena or objects that have completely disappeared or ceased to exist as a result further development society.

 Abiye - immediately, since, when.